 Once I researched the health benefits myself (chia seeds are super beneficial), it didn't take me long to start putting them everywhere!
 Especially PUDDING!
 There's just something about that deliciously thick and creamy mixture that keeps me coming back for more.

 Now, there's a risk for chia puddings to be a bit bland.
 That's why I've compiled these extra delicious, not-bland-at-all, top 5 chia seed recipes for YOU!

 Are There Different Types of Chia Seeds?

 There are actually two types of chia seeds; black and white.
-Black chai seeds usually have a slightly higher protein content.
-While white chia seeds are higher in Omega-3 fatty acid.
+Black chia seeds usually have a slightly higher protein content, while white chia seeds are higher in Omega-3 fatty acids.

 The difference isn't exactly noticeable, and I wouldn't recommend one over the other.
 It's more a matter of how you'd like your pudding to appear.
 Do you prefer obviously chia, or a more subtle superfood look?

 Yes, chia pudding can be great for weight loss.
 Mostly because chia seeds are jam-packed with fiber!
 Two tablespoons of chia seeds have 10 grams of fiber which is already 40% of the recommended intake.
 Can you believe that?

 Because diets that are high in fiber are often liked to weight loss, chia pudding can definitely help you lose weight.
 But there's a catch!
 Chia seeds are relatively high in calories so they should always be consumed in moderation.